What is Fabric Protocol (ROBO)?

 TLDR

-Fabric Protocol is a decentralized infrastructure network designed to enable robots and AI agents to operate as autonomous economic participants, with its $ROBO token serving as the core utility and governance asset for this emerging "robot economy."
+Fabric Protocol is a decentralized infrastructure designed to enable autonomous robots and AI agents to operate as independent economic actors on a blockchain, with its ROBO token serving as the core utility and governance asset for this emerging "robot economy."

 Deep Dive

-$ROBO has a fixed total supply of 10 billion tokens.
-Its utility is multifaceted and designed to create demand tied directly to network usage:
+The ROBO token has a fixed total supply of 10 billion and is fundamentally a utility token, not a security or equity claim.
+Its primary uses create direct, structural demand tied to network usage:

-• Governance: Token holders can lock $ROBO to obtain veROBO, granting voting rights on protocol parameters.
+• Governance: Token holders can lock ROBO to obtain voting weight (veROBO) on protocol parameters and upgrades.

 Conclusion